truecharts/public/charts/enterprise/blocky/docs/setup-guide.md

 If you want to use Blocky on your local network to take advantage of the filtering above, or the k8s-gateway below, you need to ensure your loadbalancer IP address is set and won't change.

-You need to configure the systems on your network to use the loadbalancer IP address configured above.
-This will either be done per system (seting a `static IP` for your Network Interface and having the apps use it) or by changing the DHCP settings on your router.
+You need to configure the devices on your network to use the static IP address configured above.
+This can be done per device or by changing the DHCP or DNS settings on your router. or by changing the DHCP settings on your router.

 ## k8s-Gateway Configuration